ali-sedaghi/TunePal/README.md

 # TunePal

-Listen, Talk, Love<br />
+Listen, Talk, Love

-We match you to new people with similar taste of music.<br />
+We match you to new people with similar taste of music.

-We provide a safe palce for you to talk with new friends.<br />
+We provide a safe palce for you to talk with new friends.

-Explore new musics and listen to other people top songs.<br />
+Explore new musics and listen to other people top songs.

 You can challange your knowledge of songs, artist ...!